 Sometimes if my skin is looking more noticeable I feel more conscious about it.
 This doesn't help at all.
 It just gets me more stressed.
 So making my skin even worse.
-Though I sometimes think it isn't as noticeable as I think!
+Though it probably isn't as noticeable as I think!

 Irritants in your environment can also be a problem.

-When the affected area has a red skin rash it is very likely to feel hot too.
+When the affected area has a red skin rash it is very likely to feel hot.

 The heat is also caused by the increased blood flow brought on through inflammation.
 As in redness, through the widening of the blood vessels.